SimonJackson24/AMSLPR/docs/deployment_checklist.md

-# AMSLPR Deployment Checklist
+# VisiGate Deployment Checklist

-This checklist is designed to help you deploy the AMSLPR system in a production environment.
+This checklist is designed to help you deploy the VisiGate system in a production environment.
 Follow these steps to ensure a successful deployment.

 ## Pre-Deployment